dmoonfire/miwafu/dictionary/hyo/hyobechimo.markdown

 hyobechìmo
 ----------------

+1. The process of putting a young adult in mortal danger to reveal their clan and powers.
-1. To put someone in mortal danger to reveal their true nature.
+2. To put someone in mortal danger to reveal their true nature.
-2. To stress test something.
+3. To stress test something.